PlaidCloud/website/content/en/docs/concepts/policy/resource-quotas.md

 ## Enabling Resource Quota

-Resource Quota support is enabled by default for many Kubernetes distributions.
+Resource Quota support is enabled by default for many PlaidCloud distributions.
 It is enabled when the {{< glossary_tooltip text="API server" term_id="kube-apiserver" >}}
 `--enable-admission-plugins=` flag has `ResourceQuota` as one of its arguments.